A Complete Guide to Data Scientist Career Path

 The first one is the Management Leadership Track, which focuses on managing a team.
 The three levels are:

 The other leadership track is the IC Leadership Track.
 This one relates to managing large projects as an IC.
-It also has four levels:
+These are the levels:

-We’ll now go through all the positions and talk about what they are, how much experience and which skills they require, and what salary they offer.
+We’ll now go through all the positions and talk about what they are, the required experience and skills, and what salary they offer.
+In addition, we’ll mention several specializations you can pursue at each seniority level.
 Before that, it’s essential that you understand what a data scientist does.

 Individual Contributor